 When cortisol is off balance, it can drag other hormones into chaos with it, especially reproductive hormones like estrogen, progesterone, and testosterone.
 Hormone health relies on a careful equilibrium, and when that is disrupted, the problem needs to be addressed from the source, not simply from trying to fix a single hormone.

 Testosterone, an androgen hormone, is the primary reproductive hormone in men.
 It triggers puberty and facial hair growth, as well as the development of lean muscle mass and strength.
-However, while testosterone is often thought of as the male sex hormone, it’s also present in women, and required for proper hormone balance in both sexes.
+However, while testosterone is often thought of as the male sex hormone, it’s also present in women, and required for proper hormone balance in both sexes. [tweet_quote] Testosterone is present in both men and women, enhancing libido and regulating reproductive health.[/tweet_quote]

 In men, testosterone is produced in the testes; in women, it is synthesized by the ovaries.
 The adrenal glands in both sexes also produce testosterone.
 Its job goes beyond reproduction and manliness, however.
 Testosterone tells the body to make new blood cells, enhances libido for both sexes, and regulates the production of follicle-stimulating hormone and luteinizing hormone in women, playing a crucial role in the menstrual cycle and reproductive health.